 - ¼ cup or 60ml of carrier oil (jojoba or apricot kernel oil)

-Instructions: Combine all of the ingredients in a dark glass of PET plastic bottle.
+Instructions: Combine all of the ingredients in a dark glass bottle.
 Wait at least 24 hours for the massage oil to “cure.”
 Keep the bottle in a cool, dark place.
 Use this massage oil within 3 months.

 Whenever you’re feeling low, use this blend to uplift your spirit and boost your mood.